NikAshanin/System-Design-Cheat-Sheet/README.md

 It can be used for interviews or assesments.

 ## 1. Understand the problem and scope:
+- What is the business drivers of the project?
 - define the use cases, with interviewer's help
 - suggest additional features
 - remove items that interviewer deems out of scope